bonartm/quizdown-js/README.md

 > Markdownish syntax to instantly create simple interactive quiz apps for your static website.

+I'm working on this project in my free time to learn more about modern web development and languages.
+This is a toy project and should not be used in serious projects for now.

 ### 🚀 Try the [quizdown live editor](https://bonartm.github.io/quizdown-live-editor/)

 - supports markdown text formatting, images, syntax highlighting and math rendering.